Kotlin/dokka/docs/topics/dokka-plugins.md

 [//]: # (title: Dokka plugins)

-> This guide applies to Dokka Gradle Plugin (DGP) v2 mode.
+> This guide applies to Dokka Gradle plugin (DGP) v2 mode.
 The previous DGP v1 mode is no longer supported.
 > If you're upgrading from v1 to v2 mode, see the [Migration guide](dokka-migration.md).
 >
 {style="note"}